Scientists studied how plants can grow better in conditions that mimic microgravity in space, highlighting the prospects of future space farming.

 Liu, G., Bollier, D., Gubeli, C., Peter, N., Arnold, P., Egli, M., & Borghi, L. (2018).
 Simulated microgravity and the antagonistic influence of strigolactone on plant nutrient uptake in low nutrient conditions.
 NPJ Microgravity, 4: 20. doi:10.1038/s41526-018-0054-z

-The featured image for this article is a view from the International Space Station by NASA via Flickr.
+The featured image for this article is a view from the International Space Station courtesy of NASA.

 — Radhika Desikan is a plant scientist who has taught plant science for several years, and researched and published on the behavior of plants facing various abiotic and biotic stresses.
 Radhika recently became interested in plant science outreach to schools and younger audiences.